davidjhinku/davidjhinku/README.md

 ### 🏛️ Past Projects:
 - [Protect Our Elders][elder] A volunteer platform for AAPI seniors called  to feel safe walking in their community
 - [Dinnr][dinnr] A clone of OpenTable, a service I fondly remember pre-pandemic
+- [Gatherer][gatherer] A javascript game dropping you on an 8bit island with a mission collecting fruit

 ### Skills: